Refinitiv/refinitiv-ui/documents/src/pages/elements/select.md

 ## Data property interface

-The `data` property of the `ef-select` use the [SelectData](https://github.com/Refinitiv/refinitiv-ui/blob/develop/packages/elements/src/select/helpers/types.ts) interface for its data items.
+The `data` property of the `ef-select` use the `SelectData` interface that extend from Array of [ItemData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/item/helpers/types.ts)

 ## Categorize into groups